RiccardoBianc/QueryAGT/src/main/resources/README.md

 # Supported predicates

-File ```global_types.pl``` contains the core part of the tool, that is, the implementation of the definitions as defined in the inspiring papers.
+File ```global_types.pl``` contains the core of the tool: the SWI-Prolog implementation of relevant judgements on global types, processes, sessions and queues.
-The more important predicates are:
+Most important predicates provded by this file are the following:

 * Auxiliary predicates
   * ```participant_name(A)```